 Tire Pressure Monitoring System

 (TPMS) Tire Pressure Monitoring Systems monitor the vehicle's tire air pressures.
-Some older model vehicles used an indirect system that utilized the vehicle's wheel speed sensors to estimate air pressures.
-This is because a tire with low air pressure spins faster than a tire with high air pressure does.
+Some older model vehicles used an indirect system with wheel speed sensors to estimate air pressure.
+This is because a tire with low air pressure spins faster than one with correct air pressure.

-Vehicles built after 2007 are required to include a direct TPMS system that includes tire pressure monitoring sensors placed inside each wheel assembly.
-The system includes a receiver located inside of the BCM or integrated into the keyless entry system.
-The sensors send an (RF) radio frequency signal to the receiver at regular intervals.
+Vehicles built after 2007 must include a direct TPMS system with a tire pressure monitoring sensor placed inside each wheel assembly.
+The system includes a receiver inside the BCM or integrated into the keyless entry system.
+The sensors regularly send an (RF) radio frequency signal to the receiver.
 This signal includes information like the sensor's ID and tire air pressure.
-These sensors are capable of different modes depending on vehicle speed or if the vehicle's been parked for a specified period.
+These sensors can have different modes depending on vehicle speed or if the vehicle has been parked for a specified period.

 A special tool may be required to initialize the sensor.
 Most new vehicles relearn from driving a specified amount of time.
 If the light goes out after driving a while, one of the tires could have low air pressure, and as it heats from driving, the air pressure rises, and the light goes out.
-This is because, for every ten degrees change in temperature, there is a one psi change in tire air pressure.
+This is because there is a one psi change in tire air pressure for every ten-degree change in temperature.